 Maintaining your fine hair and styling them is easier than doing it with other hair types.
 However, some thumb rules need to be followed in order to do it properly.
 While using rollers you need to identify what kind of hair problems you face and what materials and technologies provide a solution to such problems.

 Also, you need to understand the length of your hair to choose the sizes accordingly.
-However, hot rollers are styling tools and not problem-solving machines.
+However, hair setters are styling tools and not problem-solving machines.
 To ensure proper fine hair-care you need to nurture your hair by eating healthy and keeping it clean and conditioned.